 Kathryn has worked in the public sector both for central and local government.
 Her career has centred around public safety.
 Starting in regulatory roles, Kathryn moved into policy and has spent the last 10 years working in various central government agencies.
 Kathryn started her role as Director G-REG and Strategic Initiatives in mid 2018.

-Andrea has worked in the public sector for the past 6 years, with 5 of them in her role as the Programme Manager for G-REG.
+Nadine has worked in government for the past 14 years including Corrections, Department of Labour, MBIE and most recently the Ministry of Housing and Urban Development.
+In the latter Nadine was the Executive Assistant to the Deputy Chief Executive, Corporate.
+Nadine is an action-oriented professional and is used to working independently as well as collaboratively.
 She manages the G-REG work programme and the working groups that form part of the G-REG community from across central and local government.
 If you need to know anything regarding G-REG’s work programme or the regulatory compliance qualifications please contact her.